 Examines language endangerment and revitalization programs around the world.
 Analyzes the practices of more and less successful programs including Maori, Hawaiian, and Navajo, as well as the roles of technology and social media in grassroots language revitalization.
 (Writing-intensive.)
 Maximum enrollment, 20.
 Meredith Moss.

 Examines Chinese, Japanese and Korean as well as other languages found in East Asia.
 Topics include the syntactic (possible word order, inflections, particles, and combinations of all of them) and phonological structures (phoneme, pitch vs. tone, sound patterns) of these languages; the relationships of the languages to each other; differences and similarities of these languages from the universal point of view; the geographical, social and historical settings.
 No knowledge of any Asian language necessary.
 (Same as East Asian Languages and Literatures 255.)

 Language, Gender and Sexuality.

 Stresses special lessons that anthropology has to teach about the gendered facets of linguistic expression, including the necessity of an approach that is both empirical, including moments of interaction, and critical, exploring issues of power and agency.
 Considers conceptual benefits and limitations to using gendered difference as a model for sexual difference in the study of linguistic expression.
 Prerequisite, one course in anthropology or consent of instructor.
-(Same as Anthropology 257 and Women's and Gender Studies 257.)
+(Same as Anthropology 257 and Women's and Gender Studies 257 and Sociology 257.)